Europe

 From Irish Gold to the Infamous Gaol: 16 Things to Do in Dublin as a Solo Traveler

-Dublin is known for its jolly pub scene and is home to Guinness Beer and Jameson Whiskey.
-The city blends a youthful vibe with buildings that date back to the 13th century that keeps a steady stream of travelers coming through.
-A favorite among Americans, it is also a popular destination for bachelor and bachelorette parties from the UK and EU.
-Though is more than a boozy destination, and its vibrant hub rich in museums and cultural attractions.
+As the Irish capital, Dublin is known for its jolly pub scene and is home to Guinness Beer and Jameson Whiskey, both offer tours.
+Dublin blends a youthful vibe with buildings that date back to the 13th century.
+A favorite among Americans, it is also a popular destination for bachelor and bachelorette parties from the UK and the EU.
+Although it is more than just a boozy destination, it is a vibrant hub rich in museums and cultural attractions.
 Here are the best things to do in Dublin as a solo traveler.

 17 BEST Things to Do in Dublin as a Solo Traveler